Crashr-io/docs/docs/Trade.md

-# How to Trade Your Cardano Assets for Anything
+# How to Begin Trading

 **A step-by-step guide to starting your trading journey on the Crashr Protocol.
 Trade any digital asset for any digital asset.**
 ![Guideline](/img/Guideline.png)